helm/charts/incubator/hydra/README.md

 To install the chart:

 ```
-helm install --name=my-release-name stable/hydra
+helm install --name=my-release stable/hydra
 ```

-This will create a deployment, a secret, a service, and optionally a PersistentVolumeClaim, prefixed with `my-release-name`.
+This will create a deployment, a secret, a service, and optionally a PersistentVolumeClaim, prefixed with `my-release`.

 ## Uninstall

 ```
-helm delete my-release-name [--purge]
+helm delete my-release [--purge]
 ```

 Adding the `--purge` flag will completely remove any trace of your release.
 (No values will be remembered.)